Maicahmin/Student-Average-Compute-Python/README.md

 # Student-Average-Compute-Python

 About
 A program that will compute for the students average.
 If the average is equal and above 75 status is Passed else You Failed the semester
-    name = input("name: ")

     math = int(input("enter your math grade: "))